 But here’s where it gets really interesting.
-In a world where higher education is synonymous with formalities, customs, and regulations, there exist college classes that defy the norms.
+In a world where higher education is synonymous with formalities, customs, and regulations, there exist college classes that defy the norms by having some of the most ridiculous college courses.
 And yes, they are absolutely offered by various colleges and universities across the United States (and globally, we’re sure).

 Need a break from typical college classes and lessons that rack your brain?
 Take your pick from 10 of today’s strangest college classes:

 Veterinary school classes may talk about dressing up dogs in lectures, and often for the fun of it.
 But for The Fashion Institute of Technology in New York, dog garments is serious business.
 In this class, students create basic sketches and turn them into unique patterns to be used for dog garments–and they say it’s not as easy as anyone thinks.
 Who would’ve thought generating dog patterns is more difficult than designing clothing for humans?

 A doggy dress model is used to determine the slopes and other bodily characteristics of various dog breeds.
 Apparently, developing dog garments isn’t just about fashion; there’s science behind it.

 9. Wordplay: A Wry Plod from Babel to Scrabble

 This college class is heaven for students who love wordplay.
 Currently offered at the Princeton University in New Jersey for freshmen undergraduates, this course encourages students to challenge one another in word games such as Boggle and Scrabble.
 Aside from building their vocabulary, playing with words enhances students’ comprehension.